sonalita/pihole-https-cloudflare/README.md

 - `etc-pihole/` - Persistent Pi-hole config volume
 - `etc-dnsmasq.d/` - Persistent Pi-hole DNS config volume

-## License

-This project is licensed under the MIT License.

 ## .gitignore

 Make sure your `.gitignore` contains:

 ```
 .env
+etc-pihole/
+etc-dnsmasq.d/
 ```

-to keep your environment variables secure.
+to keep your environment variables and your pihole confguration secure.

 ---

+## Acknowledgements

+This project uses the [docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) container image as part of its deployment.
+The docker-pi-hole project is licensed under the [European Union Public License (EUPL)](https://github.com/pi-hole/docker-pi-hole/blob/master/LICENSE).

+This repository does not modify or distribute the Pi-hole image and is independently licensed under the MIT license.